 Living in the Pioneer Valley, we are fortunate to have an abundant array of natural places to get outdoors.
 The challenge can be knowing where to find these places and what to do once you get there.
 Sometimes trail maps don’t exist for these places, or if they do, they may be difficult to find or use.

 That is why we are excited to announce the release of a series of 20 new trail maps that provide a guide for you to explore nature on protected conservation areas and public trails around the Valley.
 Whether you’re an outdoor enthusiast or a first-time hiker with kids, these maps are a resource anyone can use.
-We want people of all ages will be able to use these maps to feel comfortable exploring a trail they haven’t seen before.
+We want people of all ages to use these maps to feel comfortable exploring a trail they haven’t seen before.
 You may even discover there’s a place close to home that you didn’t know about!

 The trail map collection offers a suggested walking route for each location that can be completed in about an hour or less.
 These routes don’t require any special gear other than walking shoes, and can be enjoyed by all members of the family.
 The collection includes the universally accessible Fort River Birding and Nature Trail at the Silvio O. Conte National Fish & Wildlife Refuge in Hadley, which provides people of all abilities access to a rich outdoors experience.
 The other maps include suggested routes for town conservation areas in Northampton, Amherst, Belchertown, Hadley, and Pelham.